SarthakVaswani/NewsIt/README.md

 Read latest breaking news from your major sources with NewsIt

-Read quick updates of major events happening aroud you in a crisp format.
+Read quick updates of major events happening around you in a crisp format.

 Read full article within the app just by a click !